 How should a project roadmap look?

-With a project roadmap’s intended purpose in mind, you need to ensure you’re building a project roadmap that fulfills the why.
-Our template library offers two specific views for a project roadmap that can be adapted for any type of project you may be leading.
+With a roadmap’s intended purpose in mind, you need to ensure you’re building a roadmap that fulfills the why.
+Our template library offers two specific views for a roadmap that can be adapted for any type of project you may be leading.

 The first view we offer is a Timeline View meant for deadline-oriented project managers and teams.
 For project managers whose biggest challenge might be managing expectations on timelines and deliverables, this view provides a snapshot of how the project’s key initiatives should unfold.
 Milestones can be used to explicitly point out to the team, “Hey, this is when this is due.”